steevenakintilo/BadFootballBet/README.md

 It works the same with the national team mode but instead of club league it's taking national team.

+If you want to see detailed of all the main action did during it's computing just write anythin into the NoPrint.txt file

 ## How to use it ?

 To use just do python foot.py then it will displayay a menu with 2 choices: